 1. Select Run

-Find a run marked REPRODUCED in the /runs index.
+Find a run in the /runs index and inspect its evidence bundle.

 2. Check Ruleset

-Verify the evaluation logic matches the Ruleset ID claimed.
+Verify the evaluation logic matches the Ruleset ID claimed by the evidence pack.

-Find the Freeze Date in /releases and get the Seal Hash.
+Find the release record in /releases and compare the published hash.

 4. Local Hash